bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 Well ... it sort of contains that headline — it's been *slugified* into a form that's compatible with the URL specification.

 How hard can it be to reverse this process?
-Or, to put it another way, can I *de-sligify* URLs to get usable headlines?
+Or, to put it another way, can I *de-slugify* URLs to get usable headlines?

 It proved to be both easier than I feared, and a lot more complex than I'd expected!